-The two women were each waiting for someone at the same meeting point and, probably, at the same time.
-That is 4 pm on a Bank Holiday weekend near the newsagent stand at Charing Cross Station.
-Both women were in their mid twenties but one was prettier than the other.
+The station hall and platforms were crowded with people taking advantage of a long summer weekend, faces eager for fun and carefreeness and, why not?
+Love.

+Two women were standing not far from one another near the newspaper stand at Charing Cross Station at 4 o’clock.
+One was prettier than the other.
+She wore a floral skirt, a fashionable blouse revealing her cleavage and a large belt around her waist.
+The other wore a sensible pleated skirt, a sleeveless top and a thinner belt around her waist.
+They both had the same gaze when looking with anxious regularity at the station clock.

-At about 4.15, the prettiest was met by a tall, handsome man who kissed her hurriedly on the cheek but immediately after they proceeded to argue in a most heated manner.
+At about 4.15, the prettiest was met by a tall, handsome man who kissed her on the cheek but immediately after they proceeded to argue in a most heated manner.
 In the end, he turned on his heels and left the young woman in tears in the middle of the station.
 She went and sat in a row of chairs provided for travellers, hunched and sad.
-Her weekend away holdall at her feet, looking incongruous.
+Her weekend away holdall at her feet, looking incongruous, useless now.
+Her make-up smeared by her silent tears, her going -away pretty dress crumpled under her ungainly posture.

-She started to cry in silence.

-At 4.45, the not so good-looking young woman looked at her wrist- watch then up at the station clock and prepared to leave.
-She then changed her mind and went and sat a space away from the weeping woman.
+At 4.45, the not so good-looking young woman looked at her watch, then up at the station clock and prepared to leave.
+She changed her mind and went and sat a space away from the weeping woman.

 ‘Forgive me for intruding,’ she started after a while, leaning over to her side.
 ‘I could not help but see what went on between you and, I assume, your boyfriend.’